 Does this mean CCleaner or another Piriform app is malware?

 No. The detection is about potentially unwanted bundled installer behavior.
-Still, remove the flagged package.
+Remove the flagged package, then use a clean current installer if you still need the utility.

 Why does Defender keep detecting it?